 Unutamam had to wait.
 Truth to be told, I simply needed time to focus on it properly, I don’t like to rush a perfume.
 It sat on my desk for weeks, even months now, placed there with a purpose: to tempt me, because the perfumer signing it – Miguel Matos has thoroughly, positively shocked me with Jungle Jezebel he created for Sarah Baker: you can find my short review here.

 I was looking at Unutamam, it stared right back at me.

 Do I like being surprised by a perfume?
 I do: don’t want just to smell nice, I want more, I believe in perfume as an art form!
 When it does surprise me, the level of expectations for any future work of the perfumer creating it rises: that’s a double-edged sword to be dealt with.

 Would I wear such perfumes?
 Of course, I would!
 I do because what is the purpose of art but not to move you, shake you up, make you stop right in your tracks, wonder, feel, change, renew, tickle your thoughts?
 I remembered reading a quote on dear Robert Herrmann‘s (fragrance journalist for CaFleureBon, The Fragrant Wanderer) Facebook page cover: “Life is too short for polite fragrance.”

 Picasso once said: “The purpose of art is washing the dust of daily life off our souls.” and I couldn’t agree more with this definition.

 Back to Unutamam – meaning “I can’t forget” in Turkish.
-A song (composed by the renown Turkish artist Sezen Aksu, sung by Ebru Gündes, you should really hear it first – here) – this is inspiration behind this perfume, a feeling, an emotion, desire and passion – something we can all identify with, because feelings are the universal language, drawing a map of world with No Boundaries.
+A song (composed by the renowned Turkish artist Sezen Aksu, sung by Ebru Gündes, you should really hear it first – here) – this is the inspiration behind this perfume, a feeling, an emotion, desire and passion – something we can all identify with, because feelings are the universal language, drawing a map of the world with No Boundaries.

 “I didn’t forget I can’t forget